nhat-tien/vstep-be/README.md

 ## Todo

 - [ ] Confirm action when edit exam
+- [ ] Confirm valid schedule when submit answer
-- [ ] Remove file in storage when it not used in model anymore
+- [x] Remove file in storage when it not used in model anymore